annar19/Deep_Learning_2025a_final_project/README.md

 * Analyze Results – Review performance metrics, confusion matrices, and visualizations to refine your model.

 ## Process
-Loading and preparing the dataset.
+* Loading and Preparing the Dataset – Importing the dataset, handling file structures, and performing necessary preprocessing.
-Performing Exploratory Data Analysis (EDA) – handling duplicates, NULL values, and visualizing data.
+* Exploratory Data Analysis (EDA) – Identifying missing values, handling duplicates, and visualizing data distributions.
-Testing multiple learning algorithms to establish a baseline F1 score.
+* Baseline Model Testing – Evaluating multiple learning algorithms to establish a baseline F1 score.
-Conducting 5-fold cross-validation to select the best algorithm.
+* Model Selection with Cross-Validation – Conducting 5-fold cross-validation to identify the best-performing algorithm.
-Training the dataset with the best-performing model.
+* Training the Best Model – Fine-tuning hyperparameters and training the dataset using the selected model.
-Creating a confusion matrix and visualizing model performance.
+* Performance Evaluation – Creating a confusion matrix, visualizing model accuracy, and analyzing classification performance.
+* Optimizations & Improvements – Applying techniques such as data augmentation, hyperparameter tuning, and model ensembling (if applicable).

 ## Demo Video